 Charlie has also been lead appellate counsel in consequential cases in state and federal appellate courts across the country.
-He has argued over 30 appeals in over 15 different state and federal appellate courts and, along the way, has helped shape the law for his clients.
-Moreover, one of his federal appeals is included in a prominent casebook on tort law taught to law students.
-This work has also included the reversal of two civil jury verdicts and a federal criminal conviction.
-This appellate experience allows Charlie as a courtroom lawyer and business advisor to identify the legal issues that help leverage better outcomes for his clients, not only as a courtroom lawyer, but as a business adviser.
+He has argued more than 30 appeals in more than 15 different state and federal appellate courts.
+Moreover, one of his federal appeals is included in a prominent casebook on tort law.
+His work has also resulted in the reversal of two civil jury verdicts and one federal criminal conviction.
+Charlie's experience in the appellate court have helped him develop the ability to identify legal issues that leverage better outcomes for his clients, not only as a courtroom lawyer, but as a business adviser.

-As a result of his experience, Charlie is a Fellow in the Litigation Counsel of America.
-The Litigation Counsel of America is a trial lawyer honorary society composed of less than one-half of one percent of American lawyers.
-Fellowship in the Litigation Counsel of America is highly selective and by invitation only.
-Fellows are selected based upon evaluations of excellence, effectiveness and accomplishment in litigation, and superior ethical reputation.
+Recognized for his trial and post-trial experience, Charlie is a Fellow of the Litigation Counsel of America, the legal honorary society composed of less than one-half of one percent of American lawyers.
+Fellowship is highly selective and by invitation only, and fellows are selected based upon evaluations of excellence, effectiveness and accomplishments in litigation, and superior ethical reputation.

 Charlie is currently national trial and appellate counsel for a several multinational corporations.
-He has defended a range of clients in matters involving a wide variety of subjects, including the defense of international corporations in antitrust and RICO litigation to federal criminal and civil rights litigation on behalf of those unable to afford representation and all things in between.
-This has included defending complex commercial, consumer protection, mass tort, catastrophic injury/wrongful death, class action and product liability matters for many different industries.
+He has defended a range of clients in matters involving a wide variety of subjects, including the defense of international corporations in antitrust and RICO litigation; federal criminal and civil rights litigation on behalf of those unable to afford representation; complex commercial matters; as well as consumer protection, mass tort, catastrophic injury/wrongful death, class action and product liability matters for many different industries.

 National Union v.
 TycoIS, USDC for Southern District of Florida (Miami) (defense verdict as first-chair in $50M data-breach trial resulting in $1.75M attorney-fee recovery).